Quadratic Chabauty: p-adic height pairings and integral points on hyperelliptic curves: Application to -integral points

-\begin{remark} If $g=1$ and the given equation of $C$ is a minimal Weierstrass equation, then we can take $\XX$ to be the minimal regular model of $C$.
+The proof of the first part of (iv) is analogous to the proof of (ii).
+If $q$ does not divide $\atp$, then $\infty$ is nonsingular modulo $q$.
+The form $\omega_{g-1}$ is just $-du / 2v$ on the affine patch $U_\infty$ of $X$ given by $v^2 = \frev(u)$, where $u = 1 / x$ and $ v = y / x^{g+1}$.
+So (iv) follows in a manner similar to (iii) because $du / 2v$ generates $\Omega^1_{U_\infty / \Spec(\Z_q)}$. \end{proof} \begin{remark} If $g=1$ and the given equation of $C$ is a minimal Weierstrass equation, then we can take $\XX$ to be the minimal regular model of $C$.
 In this case it is easy to show that $\div(\omega) = 0$. \end{remark} \begin{remark} The computation of the function $\rho$ requires the following ingredients: \begin{itemize} \item Coleman integration, including iterated Coleman integrals~\cite{balakrishnan:iterated}, for the computation of $\tau$; \item computation of $p$-adic height pairings~\cite{Bes-Bal10,BaMuSt12}; \item a basis for the Mordell-Weil group of $J$ tensored with $\Q$.
 Typically one computes this by searching for points of small height in $J(\Q)$ (or differences of rational points on $X$) until we have found $g$ independent points.
-Note that we first need to verify that the rank of $J(\Q)$ is indeed $g$, for instance using~2-descent on $J$, cf. \cite{stoll:2-descent}. \end{itemize} Clearly, computing the height pairings between all pairs of elements of the above basis, together with the computation of the integrals of the $\omega_i$ on elements of this basis, suffice for the determination of the constants $\alpha_{ij}$.
+Note that we first need to verify that the rank of $J(\Q)$ is indeed $g$, for instance using~2-descent on $J$, cf. \cite{stoll:2-descent}. \end{itemize} Clearly, computing the height pairings between all pairs of elements of the above basis, together with the computation of the integrals of the $\omega_i$ on elements of this basis, suffices for the determination of the constants $\alpha_{ij}$.
 Integrals of holomorphic forms give the $f_i$'s, hence the $g_{ij}$'s, and iterated Coleman integrals give $\tau$.
 Note that one can get bounds on the number of integral points without computing iterated integrals, see Remark~\ref{boundingredients}. \end{remark}